arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     } <|> (pure' [])
 ```

-OK, this is a syntax we never encountered before, and if it's new to
+OK, this is a syntax we never encountered before.
+I don't expect you
-you I don't expect you to immediately understand it.
-But maybe you can
+to immediately understand it, if you never encountered do-notation.
-grasp some of it:
+But maybe you can grasp some of it:

 * It's a parser, because of that initial `parser {`.
 * It returns the list `r :: rest`.
 * The head `r` is somehow related to running the parser (see that
   `let! r = p`).
 * The tail `rest` is related to a recursive call to `many p`.
-* The last `<|> pure' []` accounts for what we saw before: `many` parses
+* The last `<|> pure' []` accounts for what we saw before: `many`
-  an empty list if the parser `p` cannot be applied even once.
+  shall not fail if the parser `p` cannot be applied even once.

-Besides the funny new syntactic elements, this version is way more
+I bet that you agree: besides the funny new syntactic elements, this
-linear than the original:
+version is way more linear than the original:

 ```fsharp
 let many<'a> (parser: 'a Parser): 'a list Parser = Parser (fun input ->